nitintonypaul/numa/README.md

 ### 🛒 From Gumroad
 NUMA is also available on [Gumroad](https://nitintonypaul.gumroad.com/l/numa) as a free or donation-supported download.
 If you’d like to support development, you can choose to pay what you want — or download it for free.

-### 🛒 From Chrome Web Store (Coming Soon)

-Stay tuned!
-The official Web Store release is on the roadmap.

 ---

 ## 🚀 Usage (How to Get Started)